Archduchess Marie Anne of Austria

-Marie Anne of Austria (Maria Anna Franziska Theresia Josepha Medarde; 8 June 1804 – 28 December 1858) was an Archduchess of Austria as the daughter of Franz II, Holy Roman Emperor and his second wife, Maria Theresa of Naples and Sicily.
+Marie Anne of Austria (Maria Anna Franziska Theresia Josepha Medarde; 8 June 1804 – 28 December 1858) was an Archduchess of Austria as the daughter of Francis II, Holy Roman Emperor and his second wife, Maria Theresa of Naples and Sicily.
 Marie Anne never married or had any children.
 She was intellectually disabled with a severe facial deformity, and spent the last 20 years of her life in Hetzendorf Palace.